-- a) A new 'hub' in the vicinity of Alnmouth Railway Station, to include a tourist information centre, community uses, business uses and/or smallscale retail uses; - b) Development and infrastructure required to support the Aln Valley Railway; - c) New and expanded facilities at Hipsburn Primary School; - d) New and improved recreational facilities; - e) A community orchard
+- a new 'hub' in the vicinity of Alnmouth Railway Station, to include a tourist information centre, community uses, business uses and/or small-scale retail uses; - b) development and infrastructure required to support the Aln Valley Railway; - c) new and expanded facilities at Hipsburn Primary School; and - d) new and improved recreational facilities.

-Proposals for development resulting in the loss of existing community facilities identified in this Plan will not be supported unless there is robust evidence to demonstrate that there is no longer a need for that facility in the community or that the facility is no longer viable.
+Proposals for development resulting in the loss of the following community facilities as identified on the Policies Map will not be supported unless there is robust evidence to demonstrate that there is no longer a need for that facility in the community or that the facility is no longer viable.